 Australia is one of the biggest consumers of meat in the world.
-We eat over 3 times the global average of meat consumption.
+We eat over three times the global average of meat consumption.

 Over the past decades, Australians have increasingly moved away from eating beef towards the eating of chickens.
 At the same time, Australia is the third-fastest growing vegan market in the world.

-The Australian government needs to encourage people to reduce the amount of meat and dairy products they consume.
-This could be achieved through a “meat tax”.
+The Australian government needs to encourage people to reduce the amount of meat and dairy products they consume; achievable through a “meat tax”.

 9. Remove Carbon from the Atmosphere